 Across the country, educators want to and need to teach more content related to women’s and gender studies, particularly using intersectional frameworks that include systemic explorations of racism, sexism, classism, homophobia, and transphobia.
-Teach About Women gives teachers the tools and skills they need to give their students a more complete and more just vision of the world.
+Teach About Women gives teachers the materials and training they need to give their students the skills and knowledge to be champions for gender equity.

-Together we can create concrete changes to curricula to ensure that all young people, regardless of gender, have the tools they need to thrive.
+Together, we can change K-12 teaching to ensure that all young people, regardless of gender, have the tools they need to thrive.

 We employ a model for nimble, practical innovation.

 Because we emphasize excellence and demonstrated success, we develop our materials in the classroom with real students.
 Teach About Women draws on a collaborative practitioner’s research model to foster a nimble approach to educator development.
 Our approach ensures that our programs address the most pressing problems in the classroom, and enhance teaching practices, and enrich communities.

 - Question current teaching practices, policies, and resources.